A hybrid deep learning method for finite-horizon mean-field game problems: Numerical algorithm

 \begin{remark} The first two conditions can be found in the pp.120 in \cite{KhYg:03}.
 The third condition guarantees that the stepsize goes to $0$ much faster than the finite difference intervals do, which is the main requirement in this article. \end{remark}

-Here, we are concerned with the projected algorithm, where the iterative $\theta_{l}$ is confined to some bounded set, which is a common practice in applications.
+Here, we are concerned with the projection algorithm, where the iterative $\theta_{l}$ is confined to some bounded set, which is a common practice in applications.
 Define the projection region by

-where $M$ is sufficiently large positive number, $\theta_{0}$ is the MCAM's piecewise optimal control, and $\theta_{l,j}$ is the $j$-th element of vector $\theta_{l}$.
+where $M$ is a sufficiently large positive number, $\theta_{0}$ is the MCAM's piecewise optimal control, and $\theta_{l,j}$ is the $j$-th element of vector $\theta_{l}$.
 Then the algorithm is

-where $\Pi_{H}$ denotes the projection operator onto the constraint set $H$.
+where $\Pi_{H}$ denotes the projection operator onto the constraint set $H$, and $K_{l}$ is the gradient of $G(\theta)$.
 Let $\Pi_{H}(\theta)$ denote the closest point in $H$ to $\theta$.
 If the iteration is within the region we keep their values; otherwise, we push them back to the boundaries.